 390 Intercultural Seminar

 This seminar is offered at selected Dickinson Centers abroad to encourage students to reflect broadly on their site-specific experiences.
 The experiential and the theoretical dimensions of out-of-class experiences such as internships and service learning reinforce and enrich one another, providing students with a window onto the workings of their host society.
 Through readings, class discussions, writing assignments, and presentations, this seminar provides a rigorous academic context for evaluating and understanding the experiential components of the course.
 Offered only at selected Dickinson Centers abroad programs.
 Contact the Center for Global Study and Engagement for the list of programs offering this course.

-International Business and Management Curriculum
+International Business & Management

 MAJOR

-Fifteen courses and a non-credit field experience/internship:
+Fifteen Courses and a non-credit field experience/internship:

 CORE ECONOMICS COURSES (2)

-ECON 111: Introduction to Microeconomics ECON 112: Introduction to Macroeconomics
+ECON 111: Introduction to Microeconomics

+ECON 112: Introduction to Macroeconomics

 CORE BUSINESS COURSES (8)

 100: Fundamentals of Business

 110: Fundamentals of Accounting

 200: Global Economy

 220: Managerial Decision Making

 230: International Organizational Behavior

 240: Marketing in a Global Context

 250: Finance

 400: Senior Seminar in International Business Policy & Strategy

-FOREIGN LANGUAGE ELECTIVE COURSES(3)
+FOREIGN LANGUAGE ELECTIVE COURSES (3)

 Three courses beyond the intermediate level in one foreign language.
 American Sign Language cannot be used to fulfill the foreign language requirement for the International Business & Management curriculum.

 International students who have fulfilled the language requirement in their native language and who do not pursue a second language as part of their program at Dickinson must take three courses with U.S. content in the social sciences or humanities.

-ELECTIVE COURSES OFFERED BY THE INBM DEPARTMENT(2)

-Two INBM 300-level electives
+ELECTIVE COURSES OFFERED BY THE INBM DEPARTMENT (2) Two INBM 300-level electives

 AN INTERNSHIP WITH TRANSCRIPT NOTATION OR APPROVED FIELD EXPERIENCE

 (This does not carry a course credit.)

 The INBM major requires core competence in mathematics.
-If a student has not scored 600 on the Math SATs or at least a 15 on the Math placement test administered by the Math Department, the student will need to strengthen his/her math skills in order to thrive in the major.
+If a student has not scored 600 on the Math SATs or at least a 15 on the Math placement test administered by the Math Department, the student will need to strengthen their math skills in order to thrive in the major.
 The department suggests a course of self-study that includes algebra and geometry or by taking MATH 121 or 151.

 Students are eligible to declare the INBM major after successful completion of or current enrollment in at least three of the following four courses: ECON 111, ECON 112, INBM 100 and INBM 110.

 SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR

+First Year

-First Year Progress in completing ECON 111, 112 INBM 100, 110 foreign language courses
+Progress in completing ECON 111, 112 INBM 100, 110 Foreign language courses

 Sophomore Year

-Progress in completing 200, 220, 230, 240, and 250 (plan to complete at least 3 of 5 prior to studying abroad) continued foreign language study
+Progress in completing 200, 220, 230, 240, and 250 (Plan to complete at least 3 of 5 prior to studying abroad.
+Note that we strongly encourage INBM majors to complete INBM 220 during their sophomore year and to complete it before enrolling in INBM 250.)

+Continued foreign language study

 Junior Year

 Majors are encouraged, but not required to study abroad for a semester or full year.

-Students may continue taking foreign language courses courses in the core (when appropriate) electives at the 300-level
+Students may continue taking foreign language courses

+Courses in the core (when appropriate)

+Electives at the 300-level

-Senior Year 300 (two courses) INBM 400
+Senior Year

+Completion of the INBM 300-level electives (if still needed) INBM 400

+INTERNSHIP

+The INBM major also requires that students complete an internship.
+We recommend that students fulfill this requirement prior to their senior year.

 INBM Recommended Course Progression chart.